cynthiateeters/calculator/documents/ASSIGNMENT.md

 **Note for Students:**

-You are responsible for implementing the functionality in `calculator.js` as well as in the source modules found in `src/stmnts-01.js` (for addition, subtraction, multiplication, division, modulus) and `src/stmnts-02.js` (for power).
+You are responsible for implementing the functionality in `calculator.js` as well as providing the source modules found in `src/stmnts-01.js` (for addition, subtraction, multiplication, division, modulus) and `src/stmnts-02.js` (for power).

 All tests in `tests/calculator.test.js` must pass.

 Before publishing the package to NPM, **replace**:

+In `package.json`

 *   `@yourname` with your actual NPM account name in the package name.
      ** Be sure to retain the `@` per NPM's scope policy as explained below.
 *   `Your Name` with your real name in the author field.
 *   `yourusername` with your GitHub account name.

+In `README.md`

+*   `@yourname` with your actual NPM account name in the package name.
+     ** Be sure to retain the `@` per NPM's scope policy as explained below.

-## Steps
+## Overview of the Steps Involved (see below for specifics)

 1. Insert code for the `stmnts-01.js` and `stmnts-01.js` files.

-2. **See:** REQUIREMENTS.md file to review the requirements needed to pass the tests.
+2. **See:** REQUIREMENTS.md file to review the requirements for the code in `calculator.js` needed to pass the tests.

 3. Implement the missing JavaScript code in `calculator.js`

-4. Test
+4. Test until passing

-5. Lint
+5. Lint the code

-6. NPM Publish
+6. NPM publish for public access

+7. Commit and Push

 ## Files in This Project (the ones that will be published)